Tina925/Tina925.github.io/projects/PetDetection.md

 - Assess algorithm accuracy for breed identification and behavioral prediction

+Data Sets used to train model: COCO, Stanford Dog Dataset Algorithm needs to be trained with dogs of different breeds on a larger dataset Algorithm to be tested with synthetically modified images

 Three Categories of the Project

 <b>Object Detection and Breed Identification</b>